 The first emissary in the ceasefire of my revolt came in the form of a two-by-two matrix.
 By happy coincidence, I had been reading Neil Pasricha’s book The Happiness Equation.
 In it, he lays out a scribble with four quadrants.
-On one axis is “doing,” high and low, on the other, “thinking,” high and low.
+On one axis is “doing,” high and low.
+On the other is “thinking,” high and low.
 We are always in one of four boxes.

 I had been living in the Burn Box, a state of high doing and high thinking.
 My inner boilerman had been shoveling highly flammable goals into my burn box at an irresponsible rate, and I was one Pomodoro away from running off the rails.

-It was lucky then, that Neil taught me about those other three beautiful quadrants:
+It was lucky, then, that Pasricha taught me about those other three beautiful quadrants:

 - The Space Box is the perfect opposite of Burn: low thinking, low doing.
 It’s the sandy beach vacation, or a cold beer with your feet hanging off the dock, up at the lake.

 - In the Think Box, our mental fires are raging but we’re not doing much of anything.
-Thinking.
+We’re thinking.
 Journaling.
 Talking to a friend.

-- The Doing Box is pure activity: building a shed or climbing a mountain—and not letting our monkey mind have a say in it.
+- The Doing Box is pure activity—building a shed or climbing a mountain—and not letting the lazier parts of our mind have a say in it.

 Successful people move freely and often between these boxes.

 Achieving success some of the time is easy.
-But if you want to sustain it over a period of years, you need to pick up a fire extinguisher and visit the kinder, gentler boxes from time to time.
+But if you want to sustain it over several years, you need to pick up a fire extinguisher and visit the kinder, gentler boxes from time to time.